 Trinity Sunday Reflection

-Panikkar proposes living this new innocence that frees us from the longing of perfection, the longing to be better than the next, so as to open ourselves to this triple dimension of reality, open to others, to the world, and to God that we might achieve harmonious communion with them all: the cosmotheandric reconciliation.
-It is a matter of experience more mystical and ineffable than philosophic in the traditional sense.
+Living out of this contemplative dimension of recaptured innocence frees us from the longing for perfection, the longing to be better than the next, to open ourselves to this triple dimension of reality, open to others, to the world, and God.
+Our life centred on the goal of achieving harmonious communion with them all.